Multramate/EllipticCurves/README.md

 ## Information

-I completed this project under the supervision of Dr Johannes Nicaise as part of the Undergraduate Research Opportunity Programme (UROP) over the summer of the second year of my undergraduate degree in Imperial College London.
+I completed this project under the supervision of Prof Johannes Nicaise as part of the Undergraduate Research Opportunity Programme (UROP) over the summer of the second year of my undergraduate degree in Imperial College London.

 ## Abstract

 In the field of *algebraic geometry*, *elliptic curves* are deeply studied rich structures with far-fetching computational applications to classical *number theory* and contemporary *cryptography*.
 It is a fundamental tool in Wiles' proof of *Fermat's last theorem*, as well as the main object of discussion in the *Birch and Swinnerton-Dyer conjecture*, an open problem in number theory deemed worthy of being called one of the *Millennium Prize Problems* by the *Clay Mathematics Institute*.
 In this project, three of the four most fundamental theorems in the arithmetic of elliptic curves, namely the *Hasse-Weil theorem*, the *Nagell-Lutz theorem*, and the *Mordell-Weil theorem*, are proven in their respective special forms. *Schoof's algorithm* for *counting rational points over Galois fields* will also be briefly discussed, allowing for an application to *integer factorisation* and *primality testing*.
-An introductory chapter and a brief appendix on *fields*, *varieties*, *curves*, and *groups* are also included for completion.
+An introductory section and a brief appendix on *fields*, *varieties*, *curves*, and *groups* are also included for completion.

 ## Contents